andyhasit/web2py_intellisense/README.md

 Because auto completion and hints makes writing code so much faster!

-Unfortnately in web2py what we really want code completion on are the models (db.my_table.my_field etc...) but these are built up dynamically at every request (as opposed to in django where they are class definitions) so that's just not possible.
+Unfortunately in web2py what we really want code completion on are the models (db.my_table.my_field etc...)
+But these are built up dynamically at every request (as opposed to in django where they are class definitions) so that's just not possible.

 Unless we cheat :)